 Kurt Wise, Senior Policy Analyst

-Kurt Wise is a Senior Policy Analyst at the Massachusetts Budget and Policy Center, focusing on state tax policy.
-He also is responsible for covering Law & Public Safety programs in the budget and in tracking changes in employment and household income.
+Kurt Wise is a Senior Policy Analyst at the Massachusetts Budget and Policy Center, focusing on tax policy.

-Prior to his work in Maine, Kurt worked at the Massachusetts Taxpayers Foundation analyzing the state budget.
-Kurt holds a Master’s degree in Public Policy Analysis from Duke University, and a B.A. in Anthropology from UMass, Amherst.
+Kurt holds a master’s degree in Public Policy Analysis (MPP) from Duke University and a B.A. in Anthropology from UMass Amherst.